 7-5.
 List the Contractual Agreement Goals of the sponsoring school and describe the school’s performance against the goals.
 Include goals identified in the Charter Fidelity Monitoring Report (if charter agreement signed prior to June 2016) or Exhibit A (if charter agreement was signed in June 2016 or later).
 If the school is not meeting all of its goals, describe the governing board’s corrective action plan.

-Beehive Academy was compliant to achieve these goals in last academic year.
+Beehive Science & Technology Academy was compliant to achieve these goals in last academic year.

-BEEHIVE SCIENCE AND TECHNOLOGY ACADEMY SCHOOL ACCOUNTABILITY MEASURES GUIDELINES
+BEEHIVE SCIENCE & TECHNOLOGY ACADEMY SCHOOL ACCOUNTABILITY MEASURES GUIDELINES